Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 -

-I want a faster NIC and an SSD at the same time
+I want a faster NIC and SSD simultaneously

 -